Contact

 Read more about our experience in accident & emergency and orthopaedic & spinal injury cases.

 Graham Bell specialises in cases involving A&E and spinal injury.
 If you would like to ask Graham a question about a potential case or you have a general query about medical negligence contact Graham on 01892 701358 in confidence.
+We offer no win no fee agreements on the vast majority of our clinical negligence and personal injury cases.

 How can we help?